 - Frame perfection: How frame-perfect is it?
 Are there known improvements or obvious flaws?

-- Technique: What kind of TASing techniques does the author use in his run?
+- Technique: What kind of TASing techniques does the author use in their run?
 For example, does he manipulate luck heavily, abuse bugs or level design flaws in the game for shortcuts, use close approach collision abuse, maneuvers that reduce lag, etc?

 - Amount of work: How much work was necessary to make the TAS?
 For example, was a considerable amount of background research (such as route planning or extensive RNG reverse engineering) necessary before even starting the run?

 Note that not all games are suitable for a TAS with perfect technical rating, similarly to how not all games are suitable for a perfect entertainment rating.
-Some games simply don't lend themselves for extensive technical achievements (eg. if they are too simple or straightforward, with no route planning, exploitable bugs, etc.)
+Some games simply don't lend themselves for extensive technical achievements (eg. if they are too simple or straightforward, with no route planning, exploitable bugs, etc.).